Trump backtracks on cyber unit with Russia after harsh criticism

 Any joint U.S.-Russia cyber initiative would have been a different matter.
 Depending how much it veered into military or espionage operations, it could have faced major legal hurdles.

-Language in the 2017 National Defense Authorization Act prohibits the Pentagon, which includes the National Security Agency and the U.S. military's Cyber Command, from using any funds for bilateral military cooperation with Russia.
+Language in the 2017 National Defence Authorization Act prohibits the Pentagon, which includes the National Security Agency and the U.S. military's Cyber Command, from using any funds for bilateral military cooperation with Russia.

 Michael McFaul, a former U.S. ambassador to Russia, also noted restrictions on sharing information with Russia that would clearly prohibit offering Moscow a sense of U.S. cyber capabilities.
 Russia would be similarly adverse to revealing its capabilities to the United States, he noted.